arvo-tuni/pupil-labs/README.md

 Sends a request to Pupil and fires callback function upon receiving response

 Arguments:
- - `id: String` - a value from *pupil.js/REQUESTS* list
+ - `id: string | [string, Buffer]` - a value from the `/src/pupil.js:REQUESTS` list, or, if the request requires a parameter, an array with a value from the `/src/pupil.js:REQUESTS` list and the parameters encoded with MsgPack
- - `cb: Function( resp )` - a callback that receives the response; if a callback is not provided, the function returns a promise
+ - `cb: function( resp )` - a callback that receives the response; if a callback is not provided, the function returns a promise

 Returns:
  - `Promise` if a callback is not provided, `undefined` otherwise